-You are!
-The members: Every level of the APWU operates democratically on the principle of majority rule.
+You, the members are!
+Every level of the APWU operates democratically on the principle of majority rule.
 Members have a free voice and vote to express their views.
-All local, regional, and national officers are elected by the members, as are the officers and business agents in each craft/division.
+All local, regional, and national officers are elected by the members, this includes business agents in each craft/division.
 Members also ratify the National Agreement and elect delegates to the National Convention.
 The convention, which convenes every two years, is the highest governing body of the APWU.
 Between conventions, the National Executive Board directs union policy and programs.